uloco/webstorm-bluloco-scheme/README.md

 ## Installation

-It is really easy to install.

-1. Put the `Bluloco.icl` file in the config folder of your Webstorm installation.
-    Standard paths are:

-    _Linux_:  `~/.Webstorm10/config/colors/`

-    _Mac_:    `~/Libraries/Preferences/.Webstorm10/config/colors/`

-    _Windows_ path: `%USERPROFILE%/.Webstorm10/config/colors`

-2. Restart the IDE
-3. Select the new `Bluloco` Theme in `Preferences > Editor > Colors & Fonts`.

-## Alternative via Import

-You can also install the theme by simply importing the `Bluloco.jar` file directly in Webstorm, via `File > Import Settings`.
+You can install the theme by simply importing the `Bluloco.jar` file directly in Webstorm, via `File > Import Settings`.

 ## Sublime Text / TextMate